CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL 01.md

    ![](Media/edit005.png)

-1. In the Labvm, navigate to start and search for command prompt by typing **cmd** and select.
+1. In the Labvm, navigate to start and search for the command prompt by typing **cmd**.

    ![](Media/edit006.png)